threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

 - Asking what restaurant the user wants from a list of options using `drop_down_choice`
 ![Chat Flow2](./img/chat2.png)

-- Asking what main dish the user will be havinng from a list of options using `single_choice`
+- Asking what main dish the user will be having from a list of options using `single_choice`
 ![Chat Flow3](./img/chat3.png)

 - Asking about the amount of the main dish to be ordered using `int_ask`